karthikrajkumar/Deep-Q-Network-Tensorflow/README.md

 # Deep-Q-Network-Tensorflow
 A plain vanilla Deep Q Network with multi-layer perceptron for any control tasks.
+The model we are going to test is Cartpole-v0

 ## Installation details
 you would be requiring the following